FlorianBeckerle/The-Silent-Bell-Of-Aeturnum/Characters/Old Bram - Cryptic NPC.md

 # **Mystery**:

-- Knows of the loops (semi-aware outsider).
+- Knows of the loops (aware outsider).

 - His notes contain fragments of past failed days.

 - Cryptically guides the party: “Break the bell or mend it.”

+- Also known as Old Saer, some might call him [[Saedrin, the Devourer of Light]]
+	- quietly watching the players witnessing unbeknownst to them the end of reality itself